gmatheu/shell-plugins/npm-scripts/README.md

 ## Functions

 ### npm-run-scripts-find
-   Find script and execute selected script
+   Find and show script name

 ### npm-run-scripts
-   Find and show script name
+   Find script and execute selected script.
+   If a yarn.lock is detected, uses yarn instead of npm

 ### npm-run-scripts-show
    Find script and show its content